Sugar, We're Goin Down: Music video

-The official music video for "Sugar, We're Goin Down" was directed by Matt Lenski.
-The music video starts with a man who has deer's antlers embedded into his head.
-When walking around, a boy threw a shirt at one of his anthers.
-While eating at a cemetery, a kite falls down on his antlers and a girl tries to recover it.
-The girl then meets the man and they both become friends.
-The girl's father wasn't happy with his daughter in a relationship with a man who has deer's antlers and asks him to leave his daughter alone.
-Frustrated, he decides to try to cut his anthers with a variety of weapons but was stopped by the girl.
-Later, the couple then went to a bowling alley.
-When the daughter's father notices about his daughter being with the man again, he decides to try to shoot down the man with an bow and arrow but fails as a car rams onto him.
-The man then tries to help him but noticed his legs having the deer's legs.
-The father then lets his daughter to be with the man.
+The official music video for "Sugar, We're Goin Down" was directed by Matt Lenski, and has been described as "bizarre."
+The music video centers on a boy who has deer antlers on his head.
+While he is walking around, a younger boy throws a shirt at one of his antlers.
+While he is sitting at a cemetery and eating, a kite falls onto his antlers and a girl tries to recover it, and they become friends.
+The girl's father disapproves because the boy has antlers, asking him to leave his daughter alone.
+Frustrated, the boy decides to try to cut off his antlers with a variety of tools, but she stops him.
+Later, the couple goes to a bowling alley.
+When the girl's father sees they are still together, he tries to shoot the boy with a bow and arrow, but fails as a car rams into him.
+The boy tries to help him and notices that he has deer hooves for feet.
+The father then gives the couple his blessing.
 The music video also frequently cuts to scenes of the band members performing the song.

 Reception and legacy

 Blender ranked "Sugar, We're Goin Down" at No. 4 on their "100 Greatest Songs of 2005" list and About.com placed the song at No. 3 on their "Top 100 Pop Songs of 2005" list.
 It was also nominated for the Kerrang!
 Award for Best Single in 2006.
 In 2009, Phoenix New Times writer Martin Cizmar wrote that "Sugar, We're Goin Down" was possibly "the most listened-to emo track of all time".

-In 2015, Billboard ranked the song number six on their list of the 10 greatest Fall Out Boy songs, and in 2021, Kerrang ranked the song number four on their list of the 20 greatest Fall Out Boy songs.
-In 2020, Alternative Press called "Sugar, We're Goin' Down" one of the most influential pop punk songs of all time, stating that the song "shaped the genre," was "a lyrically abstract masterpiece that gave subsequent bands an excuse to write creatively" and that it was "a game-changer."
-In 2021, Rolling Stone ranked "Sugar, We're Goin Down" at 443 on their amended list of the "500 Greatest Songs of All Time."
-Variety ranked it as one of the best emo songs of all time in 2022.
+Music critics have retrospectively considered "Sugar, We're Goin' Down" as a seminal, genre-shaping song within pop punk and emo.
+In 2015, Billboard ranked the song number six on their list of the 10 greatest Fall Out Boy songs.
+In 2020, Alternative Press called "Sugar, We're Goin' Down" one of the most influential pop punk songs of all time, stating that the song "shaped the genre", was "a lyrically abstract masterpiece that gave subsequent bands an excuse to write creatively" and that it was "a game-changer".
+In 2021, Kerrang ranked the song number four on their list of the 20 greatest Fall Out Boy songs.
+Also in 2021, Rolling Stone ranked "Sugar, We're Goin Down" at 443 on their amended list of the "500 Greatest Songs of All Time", noting that the song "signaled a sea change – emo, which had roots in confessional hardcore punk, had grown into a new and often highly theatrical kind of arena rock".
+Variety ranked it as one of the 25 best emo songs of all time in 2022.